pshah116/Electronics-R-US/README.md

 •North America and EMEA had the highest sales however APAC had the highest compound growth rate across the 4-year span (In 2020 they outperformed every region with a YoY 213% growth), showing early explosive expansion.

-•The 27-inch 4K Gaming Monitor is a global bestseller, leading in **16 out of the 21 countries**, making it a key product to continue pushing in both mature and emerging markets.
+•The **27-inch 4K Gaming Monitor is a global bestseller**, leading in **16 out of the 21 countries**, making it a key product to continue pushing in both mature and emerging markets.
 ![2025-07-08_12h56_02](https://github.com/user-attachments/assets/ceaad4e0-4088-4a3a-9c2a-0daa75125b7c)
 ![2025-07-08_12h56_27](https://github.com/user-attachments/assets/774a3014-a83a-458d-822a-beb5eed69686)
 ![2025-07-08_12h54_24](https://github.com/user-attachments/assets/dc65616b-8c70-4f5c-90e6-7203156d6453)